A Little Religious Knowledge About Our Pols Goes A Long Way (4.10.12)

 It's not like I want to know Rick Santorum's favorite saint, or see his old confirmation photos.
 I'm not asking if President Barack still keeps in touch with Rev. Wright (or if First Lady Michelle insists on praying before meals).
 Or, if Speaker Newt met his wife, like so many do, in church (or in synagogue or the mosque).

-It's just that in some cases I still want to know something more about the religious faith of the person who will soon have the privilidge of hastening Armageddon (and minding Iran), or perhaps listening to God instead.
+It's just that in some cases I still want to know something more about the religious faith of the person who will soon have the privilidge of hastening Armageddon (or not, and minding Iran), or perhaps listening to God instead.

 To know a little something about a person's faith helps us to get to know them as human beings.